tteepe/CenterNet-pytorch-lightning/README.md

 - Split sample creation into image augmentation (with [imgaug](https://github.com/aleju/imgaug)) and actual sample creation
 - Comes shipped with Lightning modules but can also be used with good ol' plain PyTorch
 - Stripped all code not used to reproduce the results in the paper
+- Smaller code base with more meaningful variable names
 - Requires significantly less memory
-- Introduced more meaningful variable names
+- Same or slightly better results than the original implementation

 ### ToDos
 Some features of the original repository are not implemented yet but pull requests are welcome!
 - [ ] 3D bounding box detection
 - [ ] ExtremeNet detection
 - [ ] Pascal VOC dataset